Mens Fashion Suits, Tuxedo and Fashion blazer in Los Angeles

 Tuxedo

-The tuxedo and dinner jacket had gained popularity and was acceptable on formal occasions by the early twentieth century.
-A peaked lapel jacket and black accessories were also required by etiquette or current mens fashion.
+The tuxedo and dinner jacket had gained popularity and were acceptable on formal occasions by the early twentieth century.
+A peaked lapel jacket and black accessories were also required by etiquette or current men's fashion.

 While the lounge suit became increasingly popular daily, the frock coat and morning coat remained popular for formal day events.
-People wore tailcoats and waistcoats with trousers, dominated evening mens clothing.
+People wore tailcoats and waistcoats with trousers, dominating evening menswear.
 Less formal evening attire, such as a tuxedo, was also acceptable.
 For any event, men wore a variety of fashion suits, sportswear, and tuxedos.

 After World War II, America experienced a period of informality.
-Tuxedos became the exception rather than the rule.
+During this period, tuxedos were no longer the norm.
 When men went out at night, they wore suits rather than tuxedos.

-Designers returned the tuxedo look in the 1950s.
-However, few alterations were made, including adding more new fabrics styles and qualities, more complicated shirt patterns like Ruffle shirts and designs, and a shorter, more fitting jacket.
+In the 1950s, designers brought back the tuxedo look.
+However, few alterations were made, including adding more new fabric styles and qualities, more complicated shirt patterns like ruffle shirts and designs, and a shorter, more fitting jacket.

 By the 1980s, a return to classic style had pleasantly resurfaced, and tuxedos had become more formal in appearance.